TimVog/flamingo/README.md

 2. Double-click `flamingo.exe` to launch the application
 3. Use the graphical interface to process your THz-TDS data

+**Note:** Please scroll down to Usage/Example data to see how you can make your first steps with flamingo.

 ![GUI Screenshot](images/screenshot_01.png)

 ### Using pip